wso2-attic/siddhi-io-twitter/README.md

 ﻿﻿siddhi-io-twitter
 ======================================
-The siddhi-io-twitter extension is an extension to Siddhi which is used to receive event data from Twitter API.
+The siddhi-io-twitter extension is an extension to Siddhi which is used to receive event data from Twitter App.
 It supports json format.

 **Prerequisites</a>**
 ======================================